davidbrowne/dsga/DOCUMENTATION.md

 vec3 smaller_vec(big_vec.zyx);
 ```

 Swizzling uses dot notation, e.g., ```foo.xy, bar.zw, baz.xxyy```.
 This gives you a type of vector that is a view on the data of the original vector.
 The swizzles are part of the original vector, and they have the same lifetime.
 The "x" index means the first value in the vector, "y" means the second, "z" means the third, and "w" means the fourth, so "xyzw" are the possible values in a swizzle, depending on the size of the original vector.
 In [GLSL](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf), there are 3 different domains for swizzling: ```xyzw```, ```rgba```, and ```stpq```.
 We use "xyzw" when talking about spatial coordinates, "rgba" when talking about color coordinates, and "stpq" when talking about texture coordinates.
-Since dsga is intended for geometry and algebra, we only bothered supporting "xyzw" for swizzling.
+Since dsga is intended for geometry and algebra, we only bothered supporting **xyzw** for swizzling.

 A 1-dimensional vector can only refer to "x", but it can do so up to 4 times in a swizzle:
 ```c++